 This report contains information regarding safety and security programs, policies, and procedures in place at New Mexico State University's Carlsbad Community College campus.
 It complies with the requirements established by 20 USC 1092, also known as the Jeanne Clery Disclosure of Campus Security Policy and Campus Crime Statistics Act, as well as the requirements imposed by the amendments to the Violence Against Women Act (VAWA).
-Crime statistics from 2013 through 2015 required by this Act are included.
+Crime statistics from 2016 through 2018 required by this Act are included.
 The Carlsbad Police Department is the agency with primary responsibility for the collection of data for this report, though it relies on many other departments and agencies for assistance.
+Individuals and departments identified as Campus Security Authorities are expected to immediately report crimes brought to their attention to the Carlsbad Police Department to ensure they are included herein.
+Prior to the compilation of this document, the NMSU conducts follow-ups with the Campus Security Authorities to help ensure no crimes are inadvertently missed.